David Wickins: British Car Auctions

 In 1946 and still a Royal Navy officer, Wickins was offered a commission in the South African Navy, with immediate deployment on their duties in managing the reconstruction of Japan.

 Deciding to take the offer, he needed to sell his Riley Lynx tourer.
-Placing an advert in the local newspaper, he offered to sell the car to the first person who turned up at his mothers house with £200.
+Placing an advert in the local newspaper, he offered to sell the car to the first person who turned up at his mother's house with £200.
 Arriving home late, he found a crowd of eager buyers, and so auctioned the car off for £420.

 Wickins then rented a farmer's field at Frimley Bridges, now under junction 4 of the M3 motorway, and set up his first public auction.
 The 14 cars auctioned sold for a total of £8,250.
 Wickins and one of his brothers immediately founded Southern Counties Car Auctions Ltd, which after exiting the Royal Navy shortly afterwards he expanded across the UK by selling surplus ex-British Army and Royal Air Force vehicles for the Ministry of Defence.

 Wickins then expanded the company across Europe and the United States through acquisition.
-This included the purchase of the car auctions division of British conglomerate Hawley Goodall, owned by Michael Ashcroft, Baron Ashcroft.
+This included, in the late 1970s, the purchase of the car auctions division of British conglomerate Hawley Goodall, owned by Michael Ashcroft, Baron Ashcroft.
 This proved to be the start of a lifelong friendship between Wickins and Ashcroft, and through his Bermuda and Belize based holdings in various banks, Ashcroft would finance a number of Wickins later ventures.
 In 1987, Ashcroft bought out the existing shareholders of BCA via Hawley Goodall, and closed down Wickins treasured aviation division, which flew both Jet Ranger helicopters and Beechcraft King Air turbo prop aircraft.

 The company initially had offices at the Frimley Bridges site, but later moved to purpose-built premises at Blackbushe Airport, Yateley, where the aviation division was based.
 Employing 160 at its head office, Wickins had built the company into the largest car auction business in the world by the time of his retirement in 1990.

 Today, still based at Blackbushe but owned by an investment banking division of HSBC, BCA claims to be Europe's largest vehicle auctioning company, employing 5,000 people, and selling 1.3 million vehicles that generate a turnover of £3.3billion.